Key Takeaways

 Negotiating Provider Liens

-Provider liens aren't necessarily fixed amounts.
-Factors that create negotiation room include:
+Provider liens are not always fixed amounts.
+Factors that may create reduction arguments include:

-- Limited settlement funds — If your total settlement is small relative to bills, providers often accept reductions
+- Limited settlement funds — If your total settlement is small relative to bills, some providers will consider reductions

 - Comparative fault issues — If you bear some responsibility, your recovery is limited

-- Attorney fee offsets — Many liens can be reduced to account for attorney fees you paid to obtain the settlement
+- Attorney fee and cost issues — Some statutory or negotiated reductions account for the fees and costs required to obtain the settlement

 - Billing errors — Review itemized bills for duplicate charges or errors